Cauda Equina Syndrome Claims

 The ‘red flags’ for CES that require urgent investigation include:

-• Altered bladder and bowel function, including changes to the flow and not feeling the urge to go, as well as incontinence
+• Changes in bladder and bowel function, including changes to the flow, not feeling the urge to go, and incontinence

 • Sexual dysfunction

-• Sciatic pain in one or both legs
+• Leg pain, weakness or loss of sensation in one or both legs

 • A sudden loss of power in the legs

 Symptoms of cauda equina syndrome vary in intensity and sometimes evolve slowly over time.
-However, the above can be signs that the cauda equina nerves are being compressed, and that surgery is needed to prevent permanent nerve damage.
+However, any of the above can be signs that the cauda equina nerves are being compressed.
+If you experience any of these, seek immediate medical attention, as they could be a sign that surgery is needed to prevent permanent nerve damage.

 Q